-As we will demonstrate, the parameter space where the hidden sector was in thermal equilibrium with the SM at the time of dark matter freeze-out---the so-called \emph{WIMP-next-door} regime \cite{Evans:2017kti}---is now entirely excluded by a combination of direct and indirect detection constraints.
+The aim of this work is to provide an up-to-date assessment of the detection prospects of this minimal model.
+As we will demonstrate for the first time, the parameter space of this minimal model above the thermalization floor---the so-called \emph{WIMP-next-door} regime \cite{Evans:2017kti}---is now entirely excluded by a combination of direct and indirect detection constraints.
 However, large regions of parameter space of the model remain viable, particularly those where dark matter attains its relic abundance via the freeze-in mechanism or through freeze-out processes occurring while the hidden sector is undergoing non-adiabatic evolution.
-This presents exciting opportunities: a dark photon discovery at future beam-dump experiments such as DUNE \cite{Berryman:2019dme, DUNE:2020ypp}, SHiP \cite{SHiP:2021nfo, Alekhin:2015byh}, and DarkQuest \cite{Berlin:2018pwi,Apyan:2022tsd} would be fully consistent with this minimal dark matter scenario, even in the continued absence of signals in direct detection experiments.
+In this paper, we also highlight exciting opportunities for future experiments: as we demonstrate in this work, a dark photon discovery at future beam-dump experiments such as DUNE \cite{Berryman:2019dme, DUNE:2020ypp}, SHiP \cite{SHiP:2021nfo, Alekhin:2015byh}, and DarkQuest \cite{Berlin:2018pwi,Apyan:2022tsd} would be fully consistent with this minimal dark matter scenario, even in the continued absence of signals in direct detection experiments.
 Additionally, while much of the viable parameter space predicts dark matter-nuclear scattering cross-sections that lie below the so-called \emph{neutrino fog}, and is therefore challenging for direct detection experiments to probe, we find there still exist regions of parameter space where this model can be uniquely tested through future direct detection efforts.

 The paper is organized as follows: In Sec.~\ref{sec:dmmodel}, we define the Lagrangian of the model and outline its physical parameter space, along with the thermal history of dark matter.
 In Sec.~\ref{sec:constraints}, we explore the experimental tests of this scenario, including CMB constraints, direct detection, and present and future accelerator-based searches.
 We reserve Sec.~\ref{sec:conclusions} for our conclusions.
 In Appendix~\ref{app:CrossSec}, we provide detailed expressions for the collision terms that enter the Boltzmann equation governing the cosmological evolution of the hidden sector.